-On May 23, 2018, Sportsman's Warehouse, a wholly owned subsidiary of Holdings, as lead borrower, and Wells Fargo, with a consortium of banks led by Wells Fargo, entered into the Amended Credit Agreement.
+On May 23, 2018, SWI, as lead borrower, and Wells Fargo, with a consortium of banks led by Wells Fargo, entered into the Amended Credit Agreement.
 The Amended Credit Agreement governs the Revolving Line of Credit and the Term Loan.
 The Term Loan was issued at a price of 100% of the aggregate principal amount of \$40,000 and has a maturity date of May 23, 2023.
+The Term Loan was paid in full during fiscal year 2020 and is no longer outstanding.
 Information on the Revolving Credit Facility is provided in Note 8.

-The Term Loan bears interest at a rate of LIBOR plus 5.75%.
-The effective rate for the New Term Loan as of February 1, 2020 was 7.31%
+The Term Loan bore interest at a rate of LIBOR plus 5.75%.

-Each of the subsidiaries of Holdings is a borrower under the Term Loan, and all obligations under the Term Loan are guaranteed by Holdings.
-All of the obligations under the Term Loan are secured by a lien on substantially all of the Holdings' tangible and intangible assets and the tangible and intangible assets of all of Holdings' subsidiaries, including a pledge of all capital stock of each of Holdings' subsidiaries.
-The lien securing the obligations under the Term Loan is a first priority lien as to certain liquid assets, including cash, accounts receivable, deposit accounts and inventory.
+Each of the subsidiaries of Holdings was a borrower under the Term Loan, and all obligations under the Term Loan were guaranteed by Holdings.
+All of the obligations under the Term Loan were secured by a lien on substantially all of the Holdings' tangible and intangible assets and the tangible and intangible assets of all of Holdings' subsidiaries, including a pledge of all capital stock of each of Holdings' subsidiaries.
+The lien securing the obligations under the Term Loan was a first priority lien as to certain liquid assets, including cash, accounts receivable, deposit accounts and inventory.

-The Term Loan requires quarterly principal payments of \$2,000 which began November 1, 2018 and continue until the balance is \$24,000 at which time no further payments are needed until May 23, 2023, at which time the remaining balance is due in full.
+The Term Loan required quarterly principal payments of \$2,000 which began November 1, 2018 and continued until the balance is \$24,000 at which time no further payments were needed until May 23, 2023, at which time the remaining balance was due in full.

-The Term Loan contains customary affirmative and negative covenants, including covenants that limit the Company's ability to incur, create or assume certain indebtedness, to incur or assume certain liens, to purchase, hold or acquire certain investments, to declare or make certain dividends and distributions and to engage in certain mergers, consolidations and asset sales.
-As of February 1, 2020, the Company was in compliance with all of the covenants of the Term Loan.
+The Term Loan contained customary affirmative and negative covenants, including covenants that limited the Company's ability to incur, create or assume certain indebtedness, to incur or assume certain liens, to purchase, hold or acquire certain investments, to declare or make certain dividends and distributions and to engage in certain mergers, consolidations and asset sales.

-As of February 1, 2020, and February 2, 2019, the Term Loan had an outstanding balance of \$30,000 and \$36,000.
-The outstanding amounts as of February 1, 2020 and February 2, 2019 are offset on the consolidated balance sheets by debt issuance costs of \$283 and \$368, respectively.
+As of January 30, 2021, and February 1, 2020, the Term Loan had an outstanding balance of \$0 and \$30,000.
+The outstanding amounts as of February 1, 2020 were offset on the consolidated balance sheets by debt issuance costs of \$283.